DeimElias/divvy_trip_data_analysis/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-4-1.png)

 We can’t see anything that suggest anything conclusive.
-Since we can’t confidently recover the data lost, we sould drop those entries.
+Since we can’t confidently recover the data lost, we should drop those entries.

 ``` r
 df <- filter(df, !is.na(end_lng))